-- The pencil shaft is held between the pads of the index finger and thumb of the dominant hand. - The middle finger sits alongside the index finger supporting the pencil. - The ring and little fingers curl gently into the palm. - There is an open, fairly circular web space formed by the thumb and index finger.
-This is where the pencil shaft will rest. - Sometimes the pad of the middle finger is on the pencil too, this is acceptable if the web space remains open.
+- The pencil shaft is held between pads of index finger and thumb of dominant hand. - The middle finger sits along side the index finger supporting under the pencil. - The ring and little fingers curl gently into the palm. - There is an open, fairly circular web space formed by the thumb and index finger.
+This is where the pencil shaft will rest. - Sometimes the pad of the middle finger on the pencil too, this is acceptable if the web space remains open.